 M Sport models with the same straight-six diesel engine start from around £3,000 more.
 To secure the much rarer 40i petrol or thumpingly quick 50d model you'll need to budget around £50,000 or £55,000 respectively.

 The plug-in hybrid 45e is in incredibly high demand, so there are virtually none available, and those that you can find are changing hands from almost exactly the same as the recommended retail price of £68,245.

 The X5 is one of BMW's most luxurious cars, coming fully-loaded with all the kit you'd expect at this price.
 If you choose the 30d, 40i or PHEV 45e then you'll have a choice between two trim levels: xLine and M Sport.

 Both are exceptionally generous, with the former giving you leather upholstery, electrically adjustable heated front seats, all-round parking sensors, LED headlights, 19-inch alloys, and BMW's iDrive infotainment system with Professional sat-nav, DAB radio, Bluetooth with wireless charging pad, and a 12.3-inch central display.

-We can't think of any reason why you'd need to upgrade to the M Sport.
+We can't think of any reason why you'd need to upgrade to the M Sport other than the styling upgrades.
 It certainly looks meaner than the standard car, with 20-inch wheels, black exterior styling details, a sportier steering wheel, and beefier brakes.

 Fittingly for such a premium model, there's a laundry list of pricey options.
 From cutting-edge tech such as a set of laser beam headlights that are ten times brighter than standard LEDs, to a Bowers & Wilkins studio grade sound system that will delight music lovers.
 The latter is over £5,000 though, so we'd choose wisely.